danielang2020/danielang2020.github.io/practices/sentence.md

 - She was lucky to get away with just a fine.
 - The thieves got away with $3000 worth of equipment.

+- Can you try and clarify what you mean by that? ---- speaking
+- Can you try to clarify what you mean by that? ---- writing

+- Go and get your mom / Come and see my car.

+- For what it's worth, I think he may be right.